MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Benefits management**

-  You can easily manage a variety of benefits plans including employee self-service capabilities for enrolling in benefits with open enrollment.
+  You can easily manage various benefits plans including employee self-service capabilities for enrolling in benefits with open enrollment.
 You can easily manage life-events that change benefits eligibility and easily integrate with benefit providers using the Power Platform.

 - **Employee and manager self-service**